Pseudonym-Tim/mewgenics-custom-stray-framework/README.md

 ## Tutorial: making your own custom stray mod

-This tutorial creates a standalone cat-pack mod that depends on Custom Stray Framework.
+This tutorial shows you how to create a standalone stray cat mod that depends on Custom Stray Framework.

+### Example custom stray mod/tutorial

+NOTE: An example custom stray cat mod is available as a downloadable file in the **Releases** section!
+Use it as a reference for the expected folder layout, `custom_strays.ini` format, custom cat appearance data, and localization files when creating your own custom stray mod.

 ### 1. Create your mod folder